 Pathways enriched for ciliary function involved genes such as the DNAH family.
 Of note, of the 12 members of the DNAH family of genes that were differentially expressed in our data set, 11 were underexpressed in vapers.
 DNAH17 was the only gene that was overexpressed.
 Most of the 11 DNAH genes have been detected in the lung and have been implicated in ciliary dyskinesia in airway epithelial cells [65] and DNAH17 is mostly expressed in the testis and are less abundant in the lung [66].
 Since e-cig use is associated with significant inflammation in the lungs, albeit the dysregulation in the immune landscape differs from that of tobacco use, it is important for future studies to focus on e-cig use and its impact on systemic function as well [67].

 An interesting pathway in our enrichment analysis was the inflammasome pathway.
-IL1B was upregulated in vapers (FC: 2.1) and this has been suggested that inflammasomes are activated, and like Lee et al, CXCL1, CXCL2 and NOD2 were upregulated in vapers [67].
+IL1B was significantly? upregulated in vapers (FC: 2.1) and this has been suggested that inflammasomes are activated, and like Lee et al, CXCL1, CXCL2 and NOD2 were upregulated in vapers [67].
 Inflammasomes (such as nucleotide-binding oligomerization domain, leucine rich repeat and pyrin domain containing (NLRP)) are large protein structures primarily located in macrophages that respond to inflammatory signals [67].
 Upon activation, inflammasomes cleave pro-IL1B and pro-IL18 into IL1B and IL18, to signal the presence of xenobiotics and initiate the inflammatory response [68].
 Several members of the NLRP family were differentially expressed when vapers were compared to controls (NLRP1, NLRP3, NLRP6, NLRP12, and NLRP14).
 All except NLRP14 were upregulated.
 The dysregulation of inflammasome pathway may be an important step in immune dysregulation during chronic e-cig use.
 For instance, an inflammatory cytokine such as IL1B (upregulated in vapers) can stimulate the production of other inflammatory cytokines (eg IL6 and TNF) which were also upregulated in vapers vs nonvapers in our study.
 Future studies may need to assess the types of e-cig devices that may stimulate different pathways due to chronic e-cig use.
 The study by Hickman et al highlights the importance of assessing device type.
 Data from third- and fourth-generation e-cig users and found an overall suppression of host defense associated with fourth-generation e-cig use [69].
 This may be due to new/emerging formulations in the e-cigs such as nicotine salts and future studies need to be designed to understand the health consequences of emerging e-cigs [70].

 Finally, our results suggest that DNA methylation may be one of the mechanisms by which vaping exerts its effects on the lungs.
 REXO1 and CERK were differentially methylated when vapers are compared to controls.
 While not much is known about REXO1, its over expression has been associated with cell proliferation, migration, and invasion in cervical cancer.[71]
 However, a recent epigenome wide association study in Puerto Rican and Mexican American children and young adults (average age 12-14 years) with asthma identified REXO1 in one of two differentially methylated regions as associated with pre-FEV1/FVC.[72]
 Interestingly, the association signals for that study were enriched for inflammatory processes and the authors concluded that REXO1 is associated with airflow limitation in children.